Private Practice: Our Human Journey

 --Roberto Assagioli.
 M.D.

 In these troubled times more and more people are asking the "big" questions of what has most meaning and value in their lives and how they can live more closely to what is most alive and precious to them.
-The arena of their inquiry may be personal identity, relationship, work and vocation, or spiritual calling and service, but the underlying need is always to find a deeper source of being to live from, and then to work out the complexities of bringing more of this essential life into daily existence.
+The arena of their inquiry may be personal identity, relationship, work, or spiritual calling and service.
+Yet, whatever the focus of concern, I have learned that the underlying need is always to find a deeper source of vitality and being, and then to work out the complexities of bringing more of this essential life into daily existence.

 I use "soul" here to represent that core of consciousness in each of us that holds the potential of our full, unique, maturity which is seeking realization and expression in our everyday life.
-I am not using it in a religious context, though this connection can be made, but rather in its existential meaning of human depth, core qualities and values, and life purpose/ direction.
+I am not using it in a religious context, though this connection can be made.
+Rather, I use it in its secular existential meaning of human depth and vitality, core qualities and values, and life purpose/direction.

-The work I do is not psychotherapy, but rather an individual consultation on psycho-spiritual issues, with emphasis on expanded awareness, autonomy, responsibility, and consequent self-direction.
+The work I do is not psychotherapy, but rather individual consultation on psycho-spiritual issues, with emphasis on expanded awareness, autonomy, responsibility, and consequent greater self-direction and expression.